Students should be college juniors or seniors, although sophomores will be considered

 in special circumstances.
 Students must be in good standing in their college or university's

-of approval for each student.
-Preference is given to students with a minimum 3.3 GPA
+honors program.
+Preference is given to students with a minimum 3.3 GPA or better.

 Non-Honors College Students May Be Eligible to Apply